cjnaz/cjnfuncs/mungePath.md

 directory containing the file.
 If the object `.is_dir` then the `.full_path` includes the end-point directory, and `.parent` is the directory above the end-point directory.
 - When using `mkdir=True` the combined `in_path` / `base_path` is understood to be a directory path (not to a file), and will be created if it does not already exist.
-(Uses pathlib.Path.mkdir()).
+(Uses `pathlib.Path.mkdir()`).
 A FileExistsError is raised if you attempt to mkdir on top of an existing file.
-- See [GitHub repo](https://github.com/cjnaz/cjnfuncs) /tests/demo-mungePath.py for numerous application examples.
+- See [GitHub repo](https://github.com/cjnaz/cjnfuncs) tests/demo-mungePath.py for numerous application examples.

 <br/>